 When the rush of the Annual Enrollment Period subsides, it can be hard to resist throwing up plan pamphlets graduation-style and kicking it back for the holidays.
 Keeping up with your clients after the holiday season, however, can really help establish a relationship that turns a client into a loyal customer.

-Try calling after the holiday frenzy to follow up with clients on how their new Medicare Advantage plan is fairing.
-If they’re unsatisfied with their coverage, inform them about the Medicare Advantage Disenrollment Period which runs from January 1 until February 14.
+Try calling after the holiday frenzy to follow up with clients on how their new Medicare Advantage plan is faring.
+If they’re unsatisfied with their coverage, inform them about the Medicare Advantage Open Enrollment Period which runs from January 1 until March 31.

 Furthermore, some clients may not be aware of their other options, which is an open opportunity to further prove your helpfulness.
 Let clients know what other products you carry.
 Find out what they have questions about and offer to investigate.
 Otherwise, they may find another agent to serve them with other products.

 For instance, you could recommend a hospital indemnity plan that covers holes in coverage and limits out-of-pocket exposure, a long-term care plan, or a life and annuities plan.
 This could mean additional commissions to the business you have already written.